ska-telescope/developer.skatelescope.org/src/getting-started/onboarding.rst

 This arrangement can only be approximate; there are many ways to arrange this, and the order in which you tackle these is something you should discuss with your Scrum Master.
 We do recommend that everyone makes sure they can do the basic tasks in JIRA, Confluence, and Zoom.

-You should work through the skills specified by your Scrum Master, and see wheter you can do the associated activity.
+You should work through the skills specified by your Scrum Master, and see whether you can do the associated activity.
 Even if you can do the activity, you may need to do some reading to find out how the SKA does things.
 You can also sign up for training on the `Confluence training pages <https://confluence.skatelescope.org/display/SE/Training>`_.